getify/Functional-Light-JS/manuscript/ch9.md

 }
 ```

+I> ## Note
+I>
-**Note:** The parameter order `mapperFn, arr` may feel backwards at first, but this convention is much more common in FP libraries because it makes these utilities easier to compose (with currying).
+I> The parameter order `mapperFn, arr` may feel backwards at first, but this convention is much more common in FP libraries because it makes these utilities easier to compose (with currying).

 The `mapperFn(..)` is naturally passed the list item to map/transform, but also an `idx` and `arr`.
 We're doing that to keep consistency with the built-in array `map(..)`.
 These extra pieces of information can be very useful in some cases.